Xlaxy/realmpage/README.md

-realmpage
+#Realmpage
 =========

-An html-page for running Realm of the Mad God.
+A html-page for running Realm of the Mad God.
 Settings and configurations should be in rotmg.htm.